topshik/summer_immersion2020/README.md

 python train.py
 ```

-Checkpoint for each epoch will be saved in the `checkpoints` directory.
+Checkpoints, config file and different output data are stored in the `outputs/script/start/date` folder.
 You can also watch logs with tensorboard:
 ```angular2
 tensorboard --logdir lightning_logs